werf/werf/docs/documentation/pages_en/quickstart.md

    }
    ```

    If there is no such file in the directory, you need to create it and insert the above lines into it.
-Note that you need superuser (root) privileges to access and modify files in the `/ etc` directory.
+Note that you need superuser (root) privileges to access and modify files in the `/etc` directory.

    Restart Docker: